ivanpaulovich/dotnet-new-caju/README.md

 Caju is a Service Template for helping you to build evolvable, adaptable and maintainable applications.
 It follows the principles from the [Clean Architecture book](https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure/dp/0134494164) and has a Domain built on Domain-Driven Design.
 It is easy for you to start your new microservice based on its guidelines and patterns.

-## Compiling from source
+## Generate your own awesome Back-end!

-To create a dotnet application based on this template and test it:
+To create a dotnet application based on this template:

 ```sh
 dotnet new -i Paulovich.Caju